kevinmulier/kevinmulier/README.md

 ## 📦 Current Projects

 - 📂 Actively working on [CaliWox](https://caliwox.fr/), a web-app allowing users to track their exercises, share workouts, and learn from a community of calisthenics athletes.
-- 📚 Currently improving my React (Redux, Next.js), Express.js, MongoDB, and PostgreSQL knowledge to expand my Full Stack capabilities.
+- 📚 Currently improving my React knowledge to expand my Front End capabilities.
 - ⏭️ Planning to learn Java to enhance my back-end development skills.

 ## 📈 GitHub Stats